galminyana/galminyana.github.io/Assignment07.md

 The original shellcode to crypt is the generated from [Execve-Stack.nasm](https://github.com/galminyana/SLAE64/blob/main/Assignment7/Execve-Stack.nasm).
 This shellcode will be crypted using the code in the [TwoFish_Crypter.c](https://github.com/galminyana/SLAE64/blob/main/Assignment07/TwoFish_Crypter.c) file, and the crypted code, will be decrypted and then executed in the [TwoFish_Decrypter.c](https://github.com/galminyana/SLAE64/blob/main/Assignment07/TwoFish_Decrypter.c) file.

 To implement the TwoFish, the `libmcrypt` library is used.
 Documentation and examples on how to use `libmcrypt` can be found [here](https://fossies.org/dox/libmcrypt-2.5.8/index.html).
-In Debian Buster GNU/Linux, is required to install the develop libraries for `mcrypt` to use them.
+In Debian Buster GNU/Linux, is required to install the develop libraries for `libmcrypt`.

 ### Implementation Using `libmcrypt`
 ---
-To work with TwoFish, `mcrypt` requires the following inputs:
+To work with TwoFish, `libmcrypt` requires the following inputs:

 - A password that will be used to crypt and decrypt.
 Password needs to be between 1 and 32 bytes length
 - A Initialization Vector (IV).
 The size of this IV will be 16 bytes
 - The shellcode (a string) to crypt

-The password and IV that's used to encrypt, needs to be the same ones for the decrypt process And the shellcode string will be in hex format.
+The password and IV that's used to encrypt, needs to be the same ones for the decrypt process.
+And the shellcode string will be in hex format.

 Steps to follow for using `libmcrypt` in a C Programm are: